xieren58/Release-V2/ECAD/README.md

-#Location for all ECAD files
+# Location for all ECAD files

--[] finding out the total pcb size avaiable
+- [ ] Find out the total pcb size avaiable

--[] stm32f3 vs stm32l3
+- [ ] stm32f4